Methodology

 Where AI is in the loop — and where it isn't.

 The daily briefing is AI-generated from the last 24 hours of our own structured data; if generation fails we don't publish placeholder content.
 Funding-round rows extracted from news are drafts only — they require human approval before they appear on a company profile.
+Every SEC filing on a listed space company is AI-summarized at ingest and cached.
+The Pro Q&A chat answers questions only from the document text on filings, and only from the clustered event payload on threads.
 Everything else is structured data straight from its registrant.

 Corrections